 Interest Rate

-There is negative relationship between interest rate and money demand.
-Higher rate of interest implies higher opportunity cost of holding money, and, hence, the demand for money declines.
+There is a negative relationship between interest rates and money demand.
+A higher rate of interest implies a higher opportunity cost of holding money, and, hence, the demand for money declines.

 Payment Technology

-There is negative relationship between advancement of payment technology and money demand, because people need less money to settle the transaction.
+There is a negative relationship between the advancement of payment technology and money demand because people need less money to settle the transaction.

 Risk of Other Assets